So You Want A Shed, please click on the following FAQs to see the answers.

 Friendly, experienced sales staff will seek to understand your needs, then based on what you’ve told them, they will suggest a solution that meets your needs.

-Once we understand which product you most prefer, we will make arrangements for a field consultant to visit your property.
+Once we understand which product you most prefer, we will make arrangements for a consultant to visit your property if needed.
 This is termed a “site visit”.
-It is an essential part of the process.

 - What is a site visit about?

-- It is likely that the field consultant who meets with you at your property could be a different person to the one you talked with in our showroom.
-Our field consultants are trained in the numerous technical aspects of our business.
+- Our consultants are trained in the technical aspects of our business.
 The purpose of visiting your property is to establish if the shed you have selected will in fact be compatible with your property.
 The following factors may need to be considered:

 – Site is level and clear;